Quasi-T\"oplitz functions in KAM theorem: Abstract

 \section{Abstract}

 We define and describe the class of Quasi-T\"oplitz functions.
 We then prove an abstract KAM theorem where the perturbation is in this class.
-We apply this theorem to a Non-Linear-Scr\"odinger equation on the torus $\T^d$, thus proving existence and stability of quasi--periodic solutions and recovering the results of \cite{EK}.
-With respect to that paper we consider only the NLS which preserves the total Momentum and exploit this conserved quantity in order to simplify our treatment.
+We apply this theorem to a Non-Linear-Schr\"odinger equation on the torus $\T^d$, thus proving existence and stability of quasi--periodic solutions.